Astor63/BL2-Mods/Plasma Caster Dahl Prototype SX-1/ReadMe.md

 - The Splash Format has a toggle option between Grenade/Rocket/Reaper (see Compatibility below)
 - The Weapon Card has a toggle option between English/French.
 - The Explosive Elemental Color Glow has a toggle option between On/Off

-... and few fix:

-- Fix for Orudeon's "Bayonet Enhancements" (Bayonet in slot 2)
-- Fix for Orudeon's "Bayonet Enhancements" (Bayonet in slot 2) + Bayonet Buff
 - Fix for Koby "Rarity Color Fix": AfterMarket (just in case if you use this old mod)

 ## Gibbed codes: